Images © Alison M. Jones. · Website content © No Water No Life®, LLC. All rights reserved.

 NWNL: I thank you all for the great generosity of your time.

 [Posted by NWNL on August 29, 2017.
-Transcription edited for clarity by Alison M. Jones, NWNL Director.
+Transcription edited and condensed for clarity by Alison M. Jones, NWNL Director.
 Our Interview Guidelines describe the NWNL protocol for editing raw transcripts.]

 All images © Alison M. Jones.
 All rights reserved.